fasteragile/lambda-wkhtmltopdf/README.md

 ## Configuration

-1. Open `config.js` and set `bucket` variable to name of S3 bucket where you want function to save output PDF files.
-2. Make sure AWS Lambda function has `PutObject` access to S3 bucket
+1. Make sure AWS Lambda function has `PutObject` access to S3 bucket
-3. Download the binary wkhtmltopdf for linux-x64 and put in the current directory
+2. Download the binary wkhtmltopdf for linux-x64 and put in the current directory
-4. Run npm install
+3. Run npm install
-5. Zip everything and upload to aws-lambda
+4. Zip everything and upload to aws-lambda

 ## Links